What You Need to Know About Colon Cancer

 Colon cancer screening

 If you’re at an average risk for colon cancer, you should begin screening at age 45.
 People who are at a higher risk should talk to their HCP by age 40 to determine an appropriate screening regimen for them, says Goldin.
-You’re at a higher risk and may need to start screening before age 45 if you:
+You’re at a higher risk for colon cancer and may need to start screening before age 45 if you:

-What can you expect if you’re scheduled for a colonoscopy?
+What can you expect during a colonoscopy?

 Right before your colonoscopy, you’ll be given a sedating medication, or a drug that will make you feel calm and sleepy.
-You may still be groggy afterwards, so bring a friend or family member along to help you get home safely.
+You may still be sleepy afterwards, so bring a friend or family member along to help you get home safely.

 How colon cancer is treated